Diax170/scroll-flake/README.md

 ```

 ## TODO
-- [ ] Move the repository source for the package to the flake inputs for easier updating
 - [ ] Package the git version of scroll
 - [ ] Finish the NixOS module
 - [ ] Create a Home Manager module